-In Unit 1 students will submit two summative assessment components, an individual essay and an individual presentation.
-Throughout the online learning programme students are also expected to submit fortnightly blogs.
+In Unit 1 students will submit two summative assessment components: an individual presentation and an individual essay.
+Throughout the online learning programme students are also expected to submit fortnightly Forum posts.
 These should reflect learning experience, insight, understanding and any challenges.
-The blogs are formative and should support students learning and completion of assignments.
+The Forum posts are formative and should support students learning and completion of assignments.